article banner

 • Japan follows the OECD transfer pricing documentation model based on the Master File and Local File (BEPS Action 13) approach.

-• Master file should be submitted to the competent District Director via electronic tax filing within one year of the day following the one when the Ultimate Parent Entity’s fiscal year ends.
+• The Master file should be submitted to the competent District Director via electronic tax filing within one year of the day following the one when the Ultimate Parent Entity’s fiscal year ends.

 • Multinational enterprise groups with a consolidated total revenue for the Ultimate Parent Entity's preceding fiscal year of less than 100 billion yen are exempted from the submission of the Master File.